gerardocipriano/VisiTrack-VisitorManagement/README.md

 ## Usage

 The main screen of the software that presents different options for the user to choose from.
+You can login with the following test credential: email1@test.it pw: Prova

 ### Register new visitor